codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is the ocean always blue?
-Because the shore never waves back.

-## Home Server Up-Time

-Its been **4 days** since this server shutdown
+I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
- 1. Internet as a Service
- 2. Infrastructure as a Server
- 3. Internet and a Server
- 4. Infrastructure as a Service
+What does &quot;LCD&quot; stand for?
+ 1. Language Control Design
+ 2. Liquid Crystal Display
+ 3. Last Common Difference
+ 4. Long Continuous Design

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Liquid Crystal Display
 </details>

+## Home Server Up-Time

+Its been **4 days** since this server shutdown